Skip to main content

 Who is eligible?

-3. became liable to pay or paid (directly or indirectly), a premium to either of Allianz or Allianz and Allianz Life for the “add on” insurance products.
+and became liable to pay or paid (directly or indirectly), a premium to either of Allianz or Allianz and Allianz Life for the “add on” insurance products.

 Class Action Updates